BarSides/TRISS_CTF_2025/Gitea/01 - Beginner - Intern Secrets.md

 locally is sufficient.

 This challenge introduces participants to repository inspection, credential discovery, and basic encoding recognition.
-Difficulty is rated "Easy" because the solution path is direct and relies on fundamental analysis skills rather than advanced exploitation.
+Difficulty is rated "Beginner" because the solution path is direct and relies on fundamental analysis skills rather than advanced exploitation.